CobayaSampler/cobaya/docs/input.rst

   IF CALLED WITH YAML, COMPLAINT IF IT WOULD CONTINUE USE THE __full AND CREATE A COMMAND LINE OPTION TO CONTINUE!!!!!!! (--continue, or -c)

-  ISN'T IT INCONSISTENT TO CALL WITH FOLDER AND CONTINUE BY DEFAULT, BUT NOT IF ONVIKED WITH YAML???
+  ISN'T IT INCONSISTENT TO CALL WITH FOLDER AND CONTINUE BY DEFAULT, BUT NOT IF INVOKED WITH YAML???

   THE CONTINUATION MUST BE IMPLEMENTED AT THE SAMPLER LEVEL (e.g. make polychord use resume=TRUE)